-- Note: these are the quantities for 3 smaller Pinca bread but you can use half of all the quantities to get one larger Pinca bread.
+- Note: these are the quantities for one larger Pinca or two smaller

 - In a large mixing bowl combine flour and dry yeast.

-- Mix in the butter (soften at room temperature) and then add sugar, egg yolks, vanilla extract, grated orange and lemon zest, rakija (grappa or rum) and a pinch of salt.
+- Mix in the butter (soften at room temperature) and then add sugar, egg yolks, vanilla extract, grated orange or lemon zest, rakija (grappa or rum) and a pinch of salt.

 - Slowly add warm milk and combine kneading until the dough forms.
 Dough should be compact with a relatively smooth surface.